-The ASU IRB may enter into affiliation agreements with other institutions based on recommendation and approval from the ASU Institutional Official.
+The ASU IRB may enter into affiliation agreements with other institutions based on recommendation and approval from the ASU Institutional Official and/or IRB Manager.
 The institutions may cover single protocols or enter into general agreements for reciprocity between institutions.
 Finalized agreements are recorded in the applicable study record.

 When another IRB is designated as the IRB of record, then the ASU IRB will rely on the review, approval, and continuing oversight by the responsible IRB.
-ASU requires that a local contextual review form and copy of the approved protocol be submitted to the ASU IRB for local review (see https://researchintegrity.asu.edu/human-subjects/forms) This form should be submitted through ERA IRB module
+ASU requires that a local contextual review form and copy of the approved protocol be submitted through the ERA IRB module to the ASU IRB for local review (see https://researchintegrity.asu.edu/human-subjects/forms).